akvorado/akvorado/docs/design.md

 - Add more information to the landing page, including some basic statistics.
 - Automatically build dashboards for Grafana.[^grafana]
 - Builds dashboards with [D3.js][].[^d3js]
+- Buffer message to disks instead of blocking (when sending to Kafka) or dropping (when querying the SNMP poller).
+At least, we should have a solution to clearly signal when something is not scaling as intended, otherwise, we just drop buffers at the beginning of the pipeline.
 - Collect routes by integrating GoBGP.
 This is low priority if we consider information from Maxmind good enough for our use.